servian/GiT_2023/README.md

-# GiT_2023
+%md

-### Hola!
+###Hola!
 Welcome to today's workshop.
 Please find the below instructions for the workshop.

 ## INSTRUCTIONS
 ### Agenda of the Workshop: